Drogheda feud: Shooting of John Myles

 John Myles was a taxi driver who was shot while driving over the Bridge of Peace on 13 January 2020.
 Gardaí and the driver suspect the front-seat passenger was the intended target.

 Murder of Keane Mulready-Woods

 On 12 January 2020 teenager Keane Mulready-Woods was last seen in Drogheda around 6pm.
 Human remains found in Coolock and Drumcondra on 13 and 15 January 2020 were confirmed by Gardaí to be his by 17 January.
 His murder was part of the Drogheda feud.
 The presence of flip-flops in the bag of Keane Mulready-Woods remains dumped in Coolock was widely interpreted as a threat not to cross Lawlor.
+Paul Crosby was later sentenced to 10 years in prison for his involvement in the murder of Keane Mulready-Woods.

 Taoiseach Leo Varadkar said on 17 January 2020 that he wanted to set up a task force to tackle crime in Drogheda similar to one set up to tackle crime in North inner city Dublin.

 January 2020 rally

 Drogheda Mayor Paul Bell organised a rally for 25 January.
 The mayor said that the protest was against gang feuding and crime that had affected the town for the previous two years, and to ask those responsible for the death of Keane Mulready-Woods to reveal the location of the rest of his remains.
 He called for new legislation, new powers, and extra resources for Gardaí, and criticised those involved in taking illicit drugs as they contributed to the problems caused by the gangs.
 Taoiseach Leo Varadkar, Fianna Fáil leader Micheál Martin, Labour Party leader Brendan Howlin, Sinn Féin leader Mary Lou McDonald and Aontú leader Peadar Tóibín attended.
 Louise Mahoney, director of addiction treatment service the Red Door Project, called for more resources and long-term solutions.